 Early in January we stop by Kenwood House, a beautiful white villa on the summit of Hampstead Heath.
 I heartily recommend a visit; the art collection, furniture and interiors are all magnificent, and so must the gardens be too later in the year.
 It is still and quiet, we are almost alone, and I take photographs of the ceiling paintings by the Venetian artist Antonio Zucchi, the shadows in the hallways, the chalky, heritage paint colours; in the library the palest pink and blue meet a framework of delicate white plasterwork ~ magical.
 Later, we while away the most pleasant afternoon drinking champagne and then coffee, nibbling from little plates of delicious food at Noble Rot in Bloomsbury, watching the rain fall outside.
 There is nothing finer, on a bleak midwinter day, than spending a morning absorbed in a museum or beautiful house and then an afternoon beside a log fire, talking for hours by flickering candlelight.

-Speaking of weather, I’m convinced that winter should not be like this.
+Speaking of weather, I’m convinced that winter should not be this dull.
 Grey, yes, but not iceless.
-The year is disarranged this way, endless warm rainstorms; the apple cart upset, blossom before the snow.
+The year is disarranged this way, endless warm rainstorms, blossom before the snow.
 When the temperature drops it does so in a thin sort of way, and then rises again.
 In the mornings I walk out into the countryside from the cottage and even in December there were snowdrops on the garden path and still roses blooming which seems somehow very strange.
 I do not like the cold; I’ve never understood why someone would voluntarily go skiing in winter, or ever for that matter, and yet the mediocrity of this particular winter has been unsettling and I am craving the colourless desert a blanket of snow brings, while hoping it doesn't come too late, for the sake of our tulips.

 I cheer myself up by watching my favourite film twice in as many weeks.
 Have you seen Little White Lies?
 French, comedy-drama, set on the hazy Cap Ferret peninsula.
 The characters are (mostly) needy and disloyal and selfish and I adore them all, but particularly Marion Cotillard who is such a brilliant, unaffected actress.
 I love her in this movie, unsure, cowardly, sweet, enraged.
 No-one bellows ‘merde!’ from the bottom of small, angry lungs quite like her.
 It also has a very wonderful soundtrack ~ Jet, David Bowie, Gladys Knight & the Pips, Janis Joplin, Ben Harper.
 Anyway, if you haven’t seen it, do.